knighttower/SparkCss/README.md

     -- xl: 1200 (targets from here up (bootstrap default behavior)) -- xxl: 1400 (targets from here up (bootstrap default behavior))
     <br>

-## It does not include

--   No javascript
--   No images
--   No fonts
--   No icons
--   No javascript plugins
--   No components
--   No animations
--   No transitions
--   No colors
--   No themes
--   No resets
--   No negative margins or paddings

 <br>